On Irish Twitter, the pirate flag emoji (🏴☠️) means that the person in question is anti-government.

 They may also support People Before Profit.

-However, if you look at their profiles, you will find that many of them will habitually attack the other opposition parties as well.
+However, if you look at their profiles, you will find that many of them habitually attack the other opposition parties as well.
 “Labour?
 They sold us out.”
 “The Social Democrats?
 They’re too small.”
 “Independents?
 They are useless.”
 “The Green Party?
 They tax us too much.”

 These users will advise you to “vote for anyone except FFG” and then proceed to chastise or “chip away” at your intentions to vote for any of the other opposition parties.